DommertTech/flask-rum/README.md

 Version 0.1.2: Turned Flask-Rum into a blueprint.
 Now you can add it into any project :)
 Version 0.1.1: I've started building on the Git-Wiki.
 Documentation & Website links will come soon.

+Version 0.1.2: Working on making it modular and submitting it to PyPi

 ### Getting Started
 Have Python and VirtualEnv installed before this: